 Almost every day, I jot down a few things we did.
 These aren’t necessarily “educational” things in any traditional sense – but if we watched a movie or TV show, had a cool conversation, tried a new Universal Yums snack box, went to a restaurant or store, took part in a music lesson or play practice… that’s what gets written in the square for the day.

 You can see that some days have more than others.
-That has nothing to do with how much Sarah is doing or learning or experiencing – as I mentioned above, a lot of my focus in the record-keeping is to be engaged with what Sarah is doing.
-On the days where you only see one or two things, it’s where I was at work all day and Sarah was at play practice all night and then I sat down to do grad school homework and we barely said two sentences to each other.
+That has nothing to do with how much Ashar is doing or learning or experiencing – as I mentioned above, a lot of my focus in the record-keeping is to be engaged with what Ashar is doing.
+On the days where you only see one or two things, it’s where I was at work all day and Ashar was at play practice all night and then I sat down to do grad school homework and we barely said two sentences to each other.

 Monthly log basics